kammitama5/kammitama5.github.io/_posts/2017-7-28-Friday-July-28th.md

 6. Long term: Get back into Scala
 7. Long term: Continue with Haskell
 8. Long term: Category Theory study
+9. Long term: Learn a verification/proof language like Coq
+10. Long term: Try some Idris
-9. Long term: Mathematics/ Combinatorics in general
+11. Long term: Mathematics / Combinatorics in general
-10. Long term: Get around to that Approximations Algorithms course (I and II) on Coursera.
+12. Long term: Get around to that Approximations Algorithms course (I and II) on Coursera.

+- Yes, I do realize this is a list for a lifetime...